enoch b. morelock award

 law enforcement, volunteer work

 KANSAS CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced today that Sgt.
-Shannon Jeffries, an investigator with the Callaway County, Mo., Sheriff’s Department, has received the 2013 Enoch B. Morelock Award.
+Marcus Burke of the Claycomo, Mo., Police Department has received the 2014 Enoch B. Morelock Award.

 Enoch B. Morelock Award